phyothihakyaw/vidly/README.md

 A video renting app build with ASP.NET Core MVC

 ## Introduction
 This is my first time learning about ASP.NET Core.
-I will make a lists about topic I want to cover in this simple app.
+I will make a list about topics I want to cover in this simple app.
 You can learn together with me.

 ## Topics to cover